LPAndersson/SIML/docs/04-statisticalLearning.md

 $$
 l(f(x),y)=(1-yf(x))_+,
 $$
 where $f_+:=\max (0,f)$.
 This function takes care of our complaints about the 0-1 loss function.
-If a point $x_i$ is correctly classified, and it is far away from being missclassified, so that $y_if(x_i)$ is large and positive, the loss is 0.
-However if it is close to being missclassified it incurs a loss, even if it is correctly classified.
+If a point $x_i$ is correctly classified, and it is far away from being misclassified, so that $y_if(x_i)$ is large and positive, the loss is 0.
+However if it is close to being misclassified it incurs a loss, even if it is correctly classified.
 It might however worry some that we are using a different function for training (e.g. the hinge loss) and evaluation (0-1).
 Let us therefore see what the population minimizer of the hinge loss is.
 The population minimizer for the 0-1 is the Bayes classifier, and for the hinge loss,
 $$
 h^\star_{hinge} := \underset{h}{\text{argmin}}~ E\left[(1-Yh(X))_+ \right].
 $$